 The tradition of AAAS Fellows began in 1874.
 Fellows must have been continuous members of AAAS for four years by the end of the calendar year in which they are elected.
 The AAAS Fellow honor comes with an expectation that recipients maintain the highest standards of professional ethics and scientific integrity.

-, including background on CWRU colleague Joy K. Ward in CWRU’s The Daily.
+Read the full story, including background on CWRU colleague Joy K. Ward in CWRU’s The Daily.